-The reason for all these changes to the Year 11 2018 English syllabus is because the the format for the HSC from 2019 will change.
-The HSC English paper will move away from essay based questions and rather, focus on encouraging students to demonstrate their critical thinking skills and imaginative skills.
+The reason for all these changes to the Year 11 2018 English syllabus is because the format for the HSC from 2019 will change.
+The HSC English paper will move away from essay based questions and rather, focus on encouraging students to demonstrate their critical thinking and imaginative skills.
 In other words, questions will be focused on your understanding of the texts you are reading.

 On a final note, remember that despite all these changes, one thing will still remain the same: regular study and revision will always be beneficial.
 Still need some help?
 No worries, click here to out find out how CAPRA can help you in your HSC year.

 Section 1 of this paper consists of four unseen texts, which can be anything from a painting to an extract from a play or novel, and are usually a mixture of different text types, both visual and written.
 Following these, there are five questions, four of which are in response to individual texts, and the last which will ask you to compare two of them.

 It is easy for students to dismiss this section of the paper due to the short length of the answers required, but it is important to remember that is is worth as many marks as the essay and creative writing sections.
 These are easy marks to gain and to lose!